eclipsesource/tabris-decorators/doc/databinding/@bind.md

 > :point_right: Make sure to first read the [introduction to data binding](./index.md).

-This decorator creates two-way bindings within a custom component.
+This decorator creates two-way or one-way bindings within a custom component.
 Changes to the decorated *component property* value are reflected on the *target property* of a *target element* (child) and the other way around.

 `@bind` can be applied only to properties of a class decorated with [`@component`](./@component.md).
 It behaves like [`@property`](./@property.md) in most regards and also supports its [`typeGuard`](./@property.md#configtypeguard) and [`type`](./@property.md#configtype) options.
 Only one of the two decorators can be applied to the same property.

 ## bind(path)

-Where `path` is a string in the format `'<SelectorString>.<targetProperty>'`.
+Where `path` is a string in the format `'<direction?><SelectorString>.<targetProperty>'`.

 > :point_right: This a shorthand for [`@bind({path: string})`](#configpath).
 It can be used for simple two-way bindings if no `typeGuard` or `type` option is needed.

 > :point_right: See example apps ["bind-two-way"](../../examples/bind-two-way) (TypeScript) and ["bind-two-way-jsx"](../../examples/bind-two-way-jsx) (JavaScript/JSX).

 Binds the decorated *component property* to the property `<targetProperty>` of the *target element* (a direct or indirect child element of the component) matching the selector String.
 Only id (starting with `#`) or type selectors (starting with an upper case letter) can be used, but not class selectors (starting with `.`).
 In addition the pseudo-selector `:host` can be used to select the component itself.
+The optional `direction` may be either `>>` for a one-way binding that copies the *component property* to the *target element*, or `<<` for the reverse.
+Of omitted, a two-way binding is created.
+The direction may be separated from the selector with a space, e.g. `>> #id.prop`.

 The example below establishes a two-way binding from the `myNumber` property to the property `selection` of the child with the id `'source'`.
 The binding is established after `append` is called the first time on the component.
 At that time there needs to be exactly one descendant widget with the given id, and it has to have a property of the same type.